-One of the primary instigators of New Mexico’s Lincoln County War, James J. Dolan was born in Galway County, Ireland, on May 2, 1848.
+One of New Mexico’s Lincoln County War’s primary instigators, James J. Dolan, was born in Galway County, Ireland, on May 2, 1848.
 When he was just five years old, his family immigrated to the United States.

 While at Fort Stanton, he met another Irishman named Lawrence Murphy, who had also served at Fort Stanton and now owned a sutler’s store called the L. G. Murphy & Co.
 Store.

-Dolan went to work as a clerk for Murphy and quickly picked up on Murphy’s unethical and illegal business practices.
+Dolan worked as a clerk for Murphy and quickly picked up Murphy’s unethical and illegal business practices.

 The store, which had profited from Murphy’s military contacts, was awarded government contracts to supply beef and other supplies to Fort Stanton and the local Mescalero-Apache Reservation Agency.
 However, much of what they supplied was gained illegally.

-In May, 1873, the hot-headed James Dolan attempted to shoot and kill a Fort Stanton Captain named James Randlett.
-Later that summer, in September, L. G. Murphy & Co. was evicted from Fort Stanton, partly due to Dolan’s confrontation with Captain Randlett, but also due to accusations of price gauging and scamming the local Mescalero-Apache of the supplies they were supposed to be providing.
-Amazingly; however, Murphy did not lose his government contracts and quickly made plans to establish a new business in Lincoln, New Mexico.
+In May 1873, the hot-headed James Dolan attempted to shoot and kill a Fort Stanton Captain named James Randlett.
+Later that summer, in September, L. G. Murphy & Co. was evicted from Fort Stanton, partly due to Dolan’s confrontation with Captain Randlett and accusations of price gouging scamming the local Mescalero-Apache of the supplies they were supposed to be providing.
+Amazingly, however, Murphy did not lose his government contracts and quickly made plans to establish a new business in Lincoln, New Mexico.

 Dolan went with Murphy to Lincoln, and the pair opened the new business as partners in April 1874.
 Within no time, “Murphy & Dolan Mercantile and Banking” made new contracts with Fort Sumner and continued with their unethical business practices.

-Before long, Murphy & Dolan Mercantile and Banking monopolized the trade of the county, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the economy of the large county.
-The merchants, along with their allies, who included local law enforcement, were familiarly known as “The House.”
+Before long, Murphy & Dolan Mercantile and Banking monopolized the county’s trade, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the economy of the large county.
+The merchants and their allies, which included local law enforcement, were familiarly known as “The House.”